panzerdp/dmitripavlutin.com/content/posts/059-infinity/index.md

 ## 3. Checking for *Infinity*

-Fortunately, an infinite value equals to an infinite value:
+Fortunately, an infinite value equals to an infinite value of the same sign:

 ```javascript
 Infinity === Infinity; // => true
 -Infinity === -Infinity; // => true
 ```

-However, because of different signs, `Infinity` does not equal `-Infinity`:
+Because of different signs `Infinity` doesn't equal `-Infinity`:

 ```javascript
 Infinity === -Infinity; // => false